top of page

 "Vote NO on I-2117" Campaign

-This is a serious attack--includes prohibition of any type of carbon pricing in the future, and could have national impact--discourages other states from adopting pollution pricing policies.
+This is a serious attack--it includes prohibition of any type of carbon pricing in the future.

 Inflation Reduction Act